 Get on your fours with your hands under your shoulders, knees under your hips, and feet flexed.
 Now, pick your right leg off the ground with your knee bent and push back as though you were giving a kick!
 Lower your knee but don’t let it touch the ground and repeat this exercise 10 to 12 times for each leg.

 By now you would have surely realized that it wouldn’t take much to do these simple hip strengthening exercises for runners and that they will go a long way in helping you pursue your passion for running.
-Just like a well-oiled machine performs better, taking care of your body is bound to give you returns!
+Just like a well-oiled machine performs better, taking care of your body is bound to give you great returns!